booptroopeugene/booptroopeugene/README.md

 DEBUG=* npx @11ty/eleventy
 ```

+## Local Dev & Git Workflow

+With `npx eleventy --watch` running, open [localhost:8080](localhost:8080) to view your changes updated on the fly.
+Create a branch for your work, make your changes, and then submit a pull request for Kyle to review and merge into the live site.

 ## Bug reports, feature requests, etc

-This is an ongoing project and I welcome contributions and suggestions!
-Feel free to submit a PR.
+This is an ongoing project and contributions and suggestions are welcome!
+Feel free to add to the discussion in our discord #website-requests channel, open an issue on GitHub, or submit a PR.

 If you need any help with setting up Netlify CMS, you can reach out to the Netlify team in the [Netlify CMS Gitter](https://gitter.im/netlify/netlifycms).